FyraLabs-Graveyard/pungi/doc/configuration.rst

         signing_key_password_file = '~/password_for_fedora-24_key'

+.. _git-urls:

 Git URLs
 ========

-In multiple places the config requires URL of a Git repository to download kickstart file from.
+In multiple places the config requires URL of a Git repository to download some file from.
 This URL is passed on to *Koji*.
-It is possible to which commit to use using this syntax: ::
+It is possible to specify which commit to use using this syntax: ::

     git://git.example.com/git/repo-name.git?#<rev_spec>